Accessible Travel

 Gently rolling, smooth gravel pathways connect Vermont communities and provide an accessible way to see beautiful views and enjoy exercise with less than a 3% grade throughout.

-This family-friendly science center exploring the ecosystem of Lake Champlain offers sensory-friendly Sundays.
+This family-friendly and wheelchair accessible science center exploring the ecosystem of Lake Champlain offers sensory-friendly Sundays.

 Read More about Echo Leahy Center for Lake ChamplainRead MoreHistoric Sites